ANTN: Bridging Autoregressive Neural Networks and Tensor Networks for Quantum Many-Body Simulation: Experiments

-\textbf{Experimental Setup.} We consider the 2D $J_1$-$J_2$ Heisenberg model with open boundary condition.
-The model has a rich phase diagram with at least three different phases across different $J_2/J_1$ values \cite{capriotti2004ising} \cite{lante-parola}.
+We further test our algorithm on finding the ground state of the challenging 2D $J_1$-$J_2$ Heisenberg model with open boundary condition.
+The model has a rich phase diagram with at least three different phases across different $J_2/J_1$ values \citep{capriotti2004ising} \citep{lante-parola}.
 In addition, the complicated structure of its ground state makes it a robust model on which to test state-of-the-art methods.
+Here, we use the PixelCNN for ARNN and ANTN due to the 2D geometry of the system.
+The 2D $J_1$-$J_2$ Hamiltonian is given by